joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-11-17-magiotiles-fiddler.md

 ### Orientation

-So, the orientation must be vertically oriented.
+So, the magnets must be vertically oriented.
 Suppose we orient magnet A so that N points up and S down.
-Then, since the interaction is unchanged when we flip one of the tiles, magnet B must have the opposite orientation to magnet A.
+Since the interaction is unchanged when we flip one of the tiles, magnet B must have the opposite orientation to magnet A.

 ![](/img/2024-11-16-tile-fields.png){:width="450 px" class="image-centered"}